Chinese Videos 中文版短片

 Take a SIP is a flagship project by The Centre for Child and Family Science at the Education University of Hong Kong.
 SIP stands for “Science Informed Parenting.”
 Our goal is to promote parenting skills that are supported by scientific research.
 We will use 13 short videos to demonstrate different parenting skills.
 We hope that these quick and easy tips can help parents promote the development of their children!

 We engaged 18 families in different games and activities, so that they could see the effectiveness of the parenting skills that we recommended.
 You may be able to see yourself in the unscripted interactions of these families!
+Some skills and techniques are obvious; others are more subtle.
+Consistency is the key, however: By making a small, consistent change in everyday interactions, your children will show a big difference in their behaviors!

 Using your smartphones when playing with your children?
 Research indicates that children show more behavioral problems when their parents use their smartphones during parent-child shared time.
 Parents should budget 20-30 minutes of “no-phone time” every day to fully attend to their children—it will empower them to create and explore.